m4rkw/minotaur-old/README.md

 class, an algorithm or a combination of the two.
 Currently device profiles allow you to specify a power limit, gpu clock offset and memory clock offset.

+Minotaur will look for a specific profile (where device and algorithm both match) before looking for more generic profiles where say the device matches but the algorithm is "all".

 In order to change the clocks you will also need to explicitly disable the "leave_graphics_clocks_alone" setting.